URI-ABD/clam/abd-clam/README.md

 let criteria = PartitionCriteria::default();

 // The Cakes struct provides the functionality described in the CHESS paper.
-// This line performs a non-trivial amount of work. let model = Cakes::new(data, Some(seed), &criteria);
+// This line performs a non-trivial amount of work. #understatement let model = Cakes::new(data, Some(seed), &criteria);

-// Note that the dataset has been reordered to improve search performance.
+// At this point, the dataset has been reordered to improve search performance.

-// We will soon add the ability to save and load models, but for now we will
-// just use the model we just created.

 // We can now perform RNN search on the model. let rnn_results: Vec<(usize, f32)> = model.rnn_search(
     &query,
     radius,
-    rnn::Algorithm::Clustered,
+    rnn::Algorithm::default(),
 );
-assert!(!rnn_results.is_empty());

 // We can also perform KNN search on the model. let knn_results: Vec<(usize, f32)> = model.knn_search(